Best Honey In the World

 A Final Word

 The world of honey is a fascinating and flavorful journey.
-We will never agree on which honey is the best in the world.
+We will never all agree on which honey is the best in the world.
 So, I will tell you – its the jar I harvested from my very own backyard hive this season. 😉